-Applications Now Open for True North Leadership, October 30-November 4, 2022 -- Apply Below
+Applications are now closed for True North Leadership, October 30-November 4, 2022.
+Please email email@example.com for additional inquiries.

 "True North is one of the most empowering and inspirational experiences of my life." ~ Lisa Pruitt